 For every muscle in the body there is an opposite or opposing muscle (the antagonist).
 If the opposing muscles are more flexible, the working muscles do not have to exert as much force against them.
 Therefore each movement of the working muscles actually takes less effort.

 Along with the benefits listed above, a regular stretching program will also help to improve posture, develop body awareness, improve coordination, promote circulation, increase energy, and improve relaxation and stress relief.

 Stretching and Trigger Points

 There are simply too few studies to prove the connection between stretching and trigger points.
-However, most trigger point professionals agree that stretching is likely to help prevent the development of trigger points, and may help dissipate active trigger points as part of a hands-on treatment program.
+However, most trigger point professionals agree that stretching is likely to help prevent the development of trigger points, and will usually help dissipate active trigger points as part of a hands-on treatment program.